11150 East Boulevard, Cleveland, Ohio 44106 (in the heart of University Circle)

-Quick Review: One of the Best art museums in America?
-Maybe the World.
+One of the Best art museums in America, maybe the world.

-Wow, just wow.
 The Cleveland Museum of Art is one of the best thing in an already great city.
 Like most art museums it contains pictures made with paint.
-Unlike other art museums it also contains medieval armor and weapons, Greek statues, modern art sculptures, and so, so, much more.
+Unlike some other art museums it also contains medieval armor and weapons, Greek statues, modern art sculptures, and so, so, much more.

 The museum is actually two buildings with a huge covered courtyard in the center.
 The majority of the ancient western art is in the original 1916 building.
 Almost as many from the late 19th, 20th, and 21st centuries are in the North building.
 The North Building also houses the Eastern galleries, Native art galleries, and changing exhibits.

 From the wonders of Egypt to the modern day the museum is a treasure trove of sights.
 Located within the University Circle Collection of Museums The Cleveland Museum of Art is a must see for anyone with a day to fill in the Sixth City.

 Quick tips: 1.
 The Thinker is missing pieces.
 The story is of why worth finding.
 2. Parking in the garage is pricey but other spots can be found.
 3. Some galleries open to the outside.
 The light difference can be quite drastic.